Diabetes Update 2026

 Over four days, you will gain new, encompassing, evidence-based approaches to address the challenges seen in most clinical practices.
 More importantly, you will leave with knowledge—part art, part science—to make a real difference in the lives of your patients.

 In addition to being live streamed, all sessions will be recorded and placed in the online course library, enabling registrants to view them at their convenience.
 Recordings will be available for viewing for 90 days after the conclusion of the course.
 All live streaming and recorded sessions are eligible for AMA PRA Category 1 Credits™ and other relevant credits.
-(Note: Evaluations must be completed within 30 days in order to receive CME credit.)
+(Note: Evaluations must be completed within 30 days of the conclusion of the course to receive CME credit.)

 Who Should Participate